wzpan/comment.js/README.md

 In this section I will describe on how to generate a recent comment list for your site.

-Firstlly, Write a div for placing the recent comment list.
+Firstly, Write a div for placing the recent comment list.

 ``` html
 <div id="recent-comments"></div>